EBSCO/MLA Annual Conference Grant

 - The grant recipient will be reimbursed up to $1,000 for actual travel and conference-related expenses.

-- Expense statements with all receipts must be submitted to MLA after the annual meeting.
+- Expense statements with all receipts must be submitted to MLA after the annual conference.

 - Up to four awards may be made each year for the EBSCO/MLA Annual Conference Grant.